FurryCoders/FALocalRepo/README.md

         2. `Fields`<br>
         The program will try and fix the errors in-place, replacing NULL values with empty strings.
 If the automatic fixes are successful then the submission will be checked for missing files, if any is missing then the submission will be passed to the next step.
 However if the automatic fixes do not work then the corrupted entry will be erased from the database, the files (if any present) deleted and the submission downloaded again, thus also fixing eventual missing files.
         3. `Files`<br>
-        The program will simply erase the submission folder to remove any stray file (if any is present) and then download them again
+        The program will simply erase the submission folder to remove any stray file (if any is present) and then download them again.

     3. `Optimizing`<br>
-    After all errors (if any are found) are fixed then the program will use the sqlite `VACUUM` function to optimize the database and clean it up
+    After all errors (if any are found) are fixed then the program will use the sqlite `VACUUM` function to optimize the database and clean it up.

 If you run the program on Unix systems then you can use CTRL-C to safely interrupt the program.
 It will complete the submission download in progress and exit at the first safe point, this works in all parts of the program, download, sync and update.<br>
 If you run the program on Windows systems however safe exit will **NOT** work.
 This is caused by the the completely different way in which Windows handles signals, specifically SIGINT, interrupt signal sent by CTRL-C and used by this program.
 The functions are built to be relatively safe in how they handles database updates and downloads but it is suggested not to interrupt any operation to avoid errors.